fabianoP/SimApi-Python/README.md

 ```
 The system is now ready to initialize the models.

-To Run the initialize_model.py script open terminal window in the project root folder and run
+To Run the initialize_model.py script open terminal window in the project root folder and run (need to add dependencies example polling2)

 ```
 python initialize_model.py model_name